booski/winguest/README.md

 When installing windows, you will probably need to have a display connected to your passed GPU in order to be able to install the graphics drivers.
 Once everything works as expected, I recommend installing https://looking-glass.io/ for seamless desktop integration without a need for a separate display.

-Consumer Nvidia GPUs will require some finessing due to arbitrary driver limitations on Nvidia's part.

 `winguest.sh` will automatically pass the following USB devices if they are detected (as identified by lsusb):
  - Logitech, Inc. Unifying Receiver